opencodeiiita/OpenCode20-Collaborative-TheApp/README.md

 0. Project specific guidelines.

-	0.a We would not entertain any hard coded strings or colors etc. Please add the resoure in the corrosponding xml.
+	0.a We will not entertain any hard coded strings or colors etc. Please add the resource in the corrosponding xml.

 	0.b Attach Screenshots or video (whichever applicable) with the PR.